xsquawkbox/xsb2-manual/source/troubleshooting.rst

    you're a programmer, you can attempt to remedy the limitations there and submit a patch to the author/maintainer.

-   Unfortunately, there's just too many possibilities, and the specific requirements of AFV-Native are fairly specific - the author cannot easily support every possibility on his own.
+   Unfortunately, there's just too many possibilities, and the requirements from the AFV system itself are fairly specific - the author cannot support every possibility on his own and has focused on the most common cases.

 Some OS Specific notes on this are below: